Geography crossword puzzle. Geography crossword Difficult questions about Africa

 2. A tropical tree whose fruit is the size of a cucumber or a small melon(mango).

-4. A very large juicy berry native to South Africa(watermelon)
+4. A very large juicy berry, whose homeland is South Africa (watermelon)

 .
-What is hylaea(moist equatorial forest)
+What is hylea(wet equatorial forest)

 .
-Sandstorm in the Sahara(simoom)
+Sand hurricane in the Sahara(simoom)

 .What is Ras Hafun(eastern cape).

-10. The most famous national parks in Africa(Serengeti, Kruger).
+10. Most famous National parks Africa(Serengeti, Kruger).

-Guess which traveler we are talking about?
+Guess which traveler we're talking about?

-However, in 1571, his grandson Paolo Diaz Novais became governor of Angola,
+However, in 1571, his grandson Paolo Diaz Novais became governor of Angola.

 Bartolomeu Dias.

-In 1497 the Portuguese sent a squadron of 3 ships south around Africa.
+In 1497 The Portuguese sent a squadron of 3 ships south around Africa.

-The flagship "San Gabriel" was led by a young, purposeful sailor.
+The flagship San Gabriel was led by a young, determined sailor.

 Vasco da Gama.

-The son of a Russified German, head of a banking firm in St. Petersburg and Moscow, did not follow in his father's footsteps.
+The son of a Russified German, the head of a banking firm in St. Petersburg and Moscow, did not follow in his father’s footsteps.
 He received a medical education, but did not engage in medical practice, but devoted himself to geographical research.

 The Russian explorer of Africa in 1876-1878 and 1879-1886 made two trips to Central Africa, explored the Uzle River and the watershed between the Nile and Congo rivers.

-Junker Vasily (Wilhelm) Vasilyevich
+Junker Vasily (Wilhelm) Vasilievich

-1. One of the remarkable travelers-explorers of the globe, was born in 1813 into a poor farming family in Scotland near the city of Glasgow.
+1.One of the wonderful explorer travelers globe, was born in 1813 into a poor farming family in Scotland near the city of Glasgow.

 2. Having become a doctor, in 1840 he went as a missionary preacher of the Christian religion to South Africa, where he lived for 9 years in one of the tribes.